Client: Stan & Jean Perron Child Advocacy Centre

 The artist asked children to think about what we wear, what we eat and how we play.
 Making the connection between the swooping magpies, the end of the footy season and athletics carnivals.
 As animals bunker down for the cold, so do we.
 The observation that “grandmas always buy us warm pyjamas and slippers at Easter instead of chocolate to get ready for the cold”.
 Some kids looked forward to Chinese New Year, while others couldn’t wait for the Royal Show.

-From these talks with children, Paula created a list of contemporary images that combined with a list of Noongah plants & animals.
-She then guided the students at Highgate Primary, Matthew Gibney Catholic Primary and Parkerville through a step by step process.
-Instructing, drawing, stopping, listening, drawing again… The children tried some tricky tasks such as drawing themselves sitting cross-legged.
+From these talks with children, Paula created a list of contemporary images that combined with a list of local native plants and animals.
+She guided the students at Highgate Primary, Matthew Gibney Catholic Primary and Parkerville through a step by step process.
+Instructing, drawing, stopping, listening, drawing again.
+The children tried some tricky tasks such as drawing themselves sitting cross-legged.
 Each class had a theme and kids drew what they related to most.

 Then followed the long and thorough task of taking all these beautiful individual drawings and combining them into the six artworks.
 With a long history of working with children’s artwork, it is vitally important to Paula to keep the integrity of the original as close as possible, avoiding editing, censoring or neatening up.